judsonlmoore/judsonlmoore.com/_pages/travel-guides/egypt-travel-guide.md

 ---
 title: Egypt Travel Guide
 subtitle: Encouraging East-West dialogue as a 2015 Gabr Fellow
+Description: Plan your visit to Egypt and find out where to go and what to do in Egypt.
+Read about itineraries, activities, places to stay and travel essentials...
 permalink: "/egypt/"
 layout: fullwidth-hero
 category: egypt